Trailer park: Authorised caravan parks

 In France, living in a trailer or mobile home for more than three months is prohibited by law, even if the resident owns the land; however, building requirements and permissions for self building of recreational solid (static) country cottages are more relaxed in France if one stays within a certain amount of square meters.

 In the United Kingdom, "trailers" are commonly known as static caravans, and are generally used for one of two purposes: firstly as holiday homes, designed for short-term living; and secondly as retirement homes for the elderly, designed for long-term occupancy.
 Both types of trailers usually enjoy good amenities and are surrounded by highly manicured gardens.

 In Australia, there is generally no differentiation between a trailer park and an RV park.
 The term "caravan park" is used to refer to both.

-In New Zealand, the suburb of Favona in Auckland is an area where trailer parks are concentrated.